CosmodiumCS/MK01-OnlyRAT/README.md

 ## [!!]
 DISCLAIMER
 We are currently building this RAT on stream, **so it is not done**.
 But feel free to hop in and join us on this adventure of building this RAT.

+TLDR:
+Please use securily and ethically :D

+The purpose of this RAT is to teach members of the security community the basics of malware development, so do not use with malintent.
+Malware development is an essential skill that is often overlooked within the security world.
+By learning malware development, security researchers can both better understand how hackers think and develop malicious code, as well as learning to develop their own for security purposes.
+By making a single RAT that can hold all of the teachings in one form factor, it is much easier to connect the lessons.

 ## Overview:
 OnlyRAT [Only Remote Access Tool] is the *only RAT* you'll ever need.
 We will be able to use this tool to remotely command and control windows computers.